 Dark data is a term that has gained significant attention in recent years.
-It refers to the vast amount of data that organisations collect, process, and store on a daily basis, but do not use for any specific purpose.
+It refers to the vast amount of data that organizations collect, process, and store on a daily basis but do not use for any specific purpose.

 Understanding dark data

 Dark data can be defined as any data that is generated by businesses as a byproduct of their operations but is not actively utilized.

 It includes everything from customer transaction records and social media interactions to sensor readings and employee emails.

 This data is typically unstructured and holds no immediate value, making it difficult to mine and analyze.